experience design / systems thinking / facilitation

 speculate.
 Each jam is its own design problem: what structure suits this audience?
 How do you create

-psychological safety for strangers to collaborate?
-When do you use a prompt, and when do you let the room
+emotional safety for strangers to collaborate?
+When do you use a prompt and when do you let the room

 lead?